-Your Independent Contractors Are Probably Employees: Compliance 2020
+Your Independent Contractors are Probably Employees

-Summary of 5 Key Findings About Classification Compliance for 2020
+3 Key Findings About Classification Compliance

 - A Human Resources Management System (HRMS) helps employers comply with DOL, FLSA, FMLA, and state/local labor laws.
 Plus, it helps companies avoid payroll mistakes.